 As prom season rolled around in 2009, after holding a highly successful public rally in San Francisco on that theme a couple of years earlier, we saw it as the perfect opportunity to highlight the ease, functionality, and availability of eco beauty, fashion, decor, and transportation options on one of the year’s biggest events for teens.
 Thus, Project Green Prom came to life as an online toolkit, as well as a physical Green Prom hub pop-up shop in the Bay Area.
 It was a smashing success!

 Building on that momentum, we took on back-to-school in eco style with Project Green Dorm.
-As the co-founder of TTG, Erin, headed off to college, green dorm was an issue top of mind for her and many campaign members.
+As the co-founder of TTG, Erin, headed off to college, green dorm was a pressing issue for her and many campaign members.
 We researched the best products in every category, compiling a robust online toolkit and another pop-up retail and display shop in California.

 Food rose to the forefront for us, particularly lunches, as health and nourishment affects students in direct and vital ways.
-Our county, like the rest of the country and much of the world, is in the midst of an acute crisis in regard to affordable, quality food that is good for people and the planet.
-Project Lunch, which we spearheaded alongside a collective of 400 stakeholders, aims to rethink and transform the system to ensure nutritious, locally-sourced, balanced, non-processed meals in schools and beyond.
+Our county, like the rest of the country and much of the world, is experiencing an acute crisis of affordable, quality food that is good for people and the planet.
+Project Lunch, which we spearheaded alongside 400 stakeholders, aims to rethink and transform the system to ensure nutritious, locally-sourced, balanced, non-processed meals in schools and beyond.

 In Marin County, we also worked tirelessly on legislation to ban single use bags under the BYOBag movement.
 The bag ban was signed into law and went into effect on January 12, 2012.
 There is much more to be done, but progress is invigorating.

-The mother-daughter duo behind TTG, Judi and Erin, brought together nearly seven years of work with the creation and launch of the first ever Project Green Challenge.
+The mother-daughter duo behind TTG, Judi and Erin, also created and launched the first ever Project Green Challenge.
 This 30-day eco lifestyle challenge took place in October 2011 – with over 2,600 students from 510+ schools in 48 states and 21 countries!
 Participants competed in daily themed challenges, generating and uploading massive amounts of content each day.
 Prizes incentivized deeper engagement and twelve finalists were selected (based on point totals, a video recap, and ‘final exam’ questions) to attend Green University, a two-day summit we held in Northern California.
 After listening to and learning from esteemed leaders and developing platforms for social action, each finalists each presented about the journey… from conventional to conscious.

 That transformation, that spark, that catalyst for change is precisely why we do what we do.
 And we will keep on forging ahead, being the change we wish to see.
 Envisioning a safe, just, healthy, prosperous, sustainable people and planet.
 Inspiring young people to know, care, and act.
 Dreaming and doing.
 That is Teens Turning Green.